Blake's 7: Sources and themes

 Explorations of totalitarianism in the series are not confined to the Federation—totalitarian control through religion ("Cygnus Alpha"), genetics ("The Web") and technology ("Redemption") are also portrayed.

 Such authoritarian dystopias are common in Terry Nation's work, including his Doctor Who story Genesis of the Daleks (1975).

 Loyalty and trust are important themes of the series.

 Avon is presented with several opportunities to abandon Blake.
 Many of Blake's schemes require co-operation and expertise from others.
 Characters are often betrayed by family and friends, especially Avon, whose former lover Anna Grant is eventually revealed to be a Federation agent.
 The theme of loyalty and trust reaches its maximum during Blake and Avon's final encounter in the last episode ("Blake"); Blake, by now very paranoid, has been masquerading as a bounty hunter collaborating with the Federation as a front for his activities in recruiting and testing potential allies in the struggle and this causes Avon and the others to suspect him when Tarrant accuses Blake of betraying them; an ironic miscommunication between Avon and Blake precipitates the disastrous events that conclude the episode.

 If Blake and his crew represent Robin Hood and his Merry Men, then the Federation forces, personified by the obsessive, psychopathic Space Commander Travis and his superior, the beautiful but ruthless Supreme Commander Servalan, represent Guy of Gisbourne and the Sheriff of Nottingham.

 A common theme of Nation's science fiction is the depiction of post-apocalyptic societies, as in several of his Doctor Who serials, for example The Daleks (1963–64), Death to the Daleks (1974), Genesis of the Daleks (1975) and The Android Invasion (1975) and in his series Survivors (1975–77).
 Post-apocalyptic societies feature in several Blake's 7 episodes including "Duel", "Deliverance", "City at the Edge of the World" and "Terminal".
 Although not explicitly stated, some publicity material for the series refers to the Federation as having developed after a nuclear holocaust on Earth.
 Noting the series's distinctive aesthetic, an academic concluded: "At its best, Blake's 7 had a peculiar intensity all its own".

+Advanced technology themes were also central to multiple-episode storylines and enabling capabilities for the crew's missions.
+The ship the crew happened upon in the second episode, the Liberator, had faster than light travel (Standard 12) and a super-computer Zen to control different functions.
+Starting in the first series’s finale, Orac, a machine-brain, was a central character, providing analytical assessments and predictive capabilities that drove many of the crew's decisions and actions.
+In all three series, teleportation enabled rapid access to other ships or planets.